Jane Addams: Pacifism

 Addams was a major synthesizing figure in the domestic and international peace movements, serving as both a figurehead and leading theoretician; she was influenced especially by Russian novelist Leo Tolstoy and by the pragmatism of philosophers John Dewey and George Herbert Mead.
+Her books, particularly Newer Ideals of Peace and Peace and Bread in Time of War, and her peace activism informed early feminist theories and perspectives on peace and war.
 She envisioned democracy, social justice and peace as mutually reinforcing; they all had to advance together to achieve any one.
 Addams became an anti-war activist from 1899, as part of the anti-imperialist movement that followed the Spanish–American War.
 Her book Newer Ideals of Peace (1907) reshaped the peace movement worldwide to include ideals of social justice.
 She recruited social justice reformers like Alice Hamilton, Lillian Wald, Florence Kelley, and Emily Greene Balch to join her in the new international women's peace movement after 1914.
 Addams's work came to fruition after World War I, when major institutional bodies began to link peace with social justice and probe the underlying causes of war and conflict.

 In 1899 and 1907, world leaders sought peace by convening an innovative and influential peace conference at The Hague.
 These conferences produced Hague Conventions of 1899 and 1907.
 A 1914 conference was canceled due to World War I. The void was filled by an unofficial conference convened by Women at the Hague.
 At the time, both the US and The Netherlands were neutral.
 Jane Addams chaired this pathbreaking International Congress of Women at the Hague, which included almost 1,200 participants from 12 warring and neutral countries.
 Their goal was to develop a framework to end the violence of war.
 Both national and international political systems excluded women's voices.
 The women delegates argued that the exclusion of women from policy discourse and decisions around war and peace resulted in flawed policy.
 The delegates adopted a series of resolutions addressing these problems and called for extending the franchise and women's meaningful inclusion in formal international peace processes at war's end.
 Following the conference, Addams and a congressional delegation traveled throughout Europe meeting with leaders, citizen groups, and wounded soldiers from both sides.
 Her leadership during the conference and her travels to the capitals of the war-torn regions were cited in nominations for the Nobel Peace Prize.